 Terms Governing Use:

 As a young man, Eddins worked on the family farm and at the sawmill in Edenfield and aspired to became a teacher and a writer.
 He taught school at Barberville (1910-1911), White City (1911-1913), and Green Cove Springs (1916-1917).
-Following his army service in World War I, he was elected Superintendent of Schools for Sumter County and served for twelve years.
+Following his army service in World War I, he won election as Superintendent of Schools for Sumter County and served for twelve years.
 He later served as Postmaster in Bushnell until his retirement in 1957.
 Eddins married Sallie Brown in 1922 and had three children: Isabelle, William, and John.

 Additional material in the collection includes one volume of notes concerning Eddins' experiences and acquaintances during his army service in Europe, ca. 1918-1919; a photograph of the Eddins family, ca. 1901; and transcripts of the daily diaries, including explanatory notes and name indexes, compiled by Eddins' son, John.
 The transcripts are available both in paper form and in electronic word processing files.

 Volume listing available.
 0